 I got up to Level 7 and then stopped.
 I can’t remember why I stopped and it seems extremely silly in hindsight, but there we have it.
 Past Jerry, you have a lot to answer for!
 Eight months later, I returned to WaniKani and, upon realising that I’d broken SRS completely, I reset back to level 1 and started all over again.
 I had a good three months of learning, got myself up to level 10, but then started neglecting the reviews, which then piled up and up.
 At that point I felt a bit like when I was in school and forgot to do my homework and was scared to go to class; it just became a guilt to see that total rising and while I took some efforts late last year and early this to rectify the situation, I fell off the wagon again.
 Not completely, as you can see, I did do some reviews every now and then to make myself feel less guilty about paying for a service I wasn’t using.
 It wasn’t enough to keep up however.

-Then in late March we were struck by a global pandemic and I realised that I’d be working from home for a while.
-Now, I work in computing at a research university, so what I’ve found after two months of lockdown is that I don’t actually have all that much working to do from home and that I’m just in front of the computer or tidying up after my three-year-old most of the day.
+Then in late March of 2020 we were struck by a global pandemic and I realised that I’d be working from home for a while.
+Now, I work in computing at a research university, so what I found after two months of lockdown is that I don’t actually have all that much working to do from home and that I’m just in front of the computer or tidying up after my three-year-old most of the day.
 It was a perfect time, I thought, to knuckle down and clear through those reviews and give myself a fighting chance at progressing.

 At this point I’m probably still going to be working home until January since the university where I work is likely to have limited on site personnel and I have a child at home and therefore have got time a plenty.
 So over the past ten days, I’ve managed to clear over nine-hundred reviews and so am currently at the stage of working through all the shock-waves of recurring reviews, about two-hundred today for example.
 One the swells of that wave subside, it’ll all seem a bit less hectic.